sheva/PeopleSimplePreferences/README.md

 ## Details

-I've implemented date of birth instead of age, because age is dynamic value.
-But I've also added "age" field - it's read-only & auto-calculated from date of birth.
+Implemented date of birth instead of age, because age is dynamic value.
+But also "age" field added - it's read-only & auto-calculated from date of birth.

-I've implemented multiple preferences for color & food.
-Color preferences are sub-set of pre-defined colors so I've used `Enum`.
+Implemented multiple preferences for color & food.
+Color preferences are sub-set of pre-defined colors so I used `enum`.
 Food preferences are user-generated so I've used a separate DB table & relation one-to-many.

-I've added constraint for unique first name + last name + date of birth.
+Added constraint for unique first name + last name + date of birth.
 You can't create two persons with same fields.

 ## Try it!